 The first snow fall in Rocky Mountain National Park usually comes in the beginning of October.
 You can expect snow on the trail from the middle of October and through the middle of June.
 You don’t need snowshoes to hike to Dream Lake unless there was a recent heavy snowfall.
 For most of the winter, the trail is so packed down from other hikers that good winter boots and micro-spikes are enough.

 Microspikes are an absolute necessity when you hike to Dream Lake in winter.
 And if you have any problems with balance, I highly recommend trekking poles as well.
 The trail is often icy, and every time I hike it I see tourists who are slipping and falling because they are wearing sneakers on the trail.
 Don’t be those people.
 You can rent microspikes at Estes Park Mountain Shop for $8, or spikes and poles for $9.
+If I’m photographing your elopement or engagement session, I have extra microspikes in every size so that you can borrow mine instead of renting.

 You might also want to wear gaiters in winter if you don’t have high snow boots like Sorel, because even stepping right off the side of the trail to let someone else pass means you could be in to your knees in snow.
 Gaiters will keep your socks & shoes dry!